thatfuckingbird/hydownloader-systray/README.md

 ## TODO

 * Color the rows of the log view according to severity
-* Fix ffmpeg output leaking into the additional_data database table
 * Add icon and desktop file

 ## License